Location of Adventure

 Easy to Moderate

-There is no strenuous activity involved during this safari, though the 4x4 vehicles frequently offer a bumpy ride over rugged terrain.
+During this safari, the 4x4 vehicles frequently offer a bumpy ride over rugged terrain.
 Wildlife drives often involve long hours of sitting and sometimes bouncing around.
 While we don't consider this strenuous, it can be uncomfortable and pose a particular type of physical demand on the body.
 All travelers must be able to climb into and out of our raised 4x4 safari trucks.
 They must also be able to walk to and from the vehicle to our camp accommodations, which sometimes involves walking over uneven ground (including sand) or on boardwalks.
+Days spent on safari can be long, as mornings typically start before daybreak and evening meals are served after sundown.
 Safari accommodations and vehicles are not climate controlled and, depending on the seasonality, temperatures can range from quite cold to extremely hot, so it is crucial that travelers come prepared.

 Additionally, while any walks are considered optional, you will get the most out of your safari experience if you can walk a mile or two over uneven ground and rough or steep terrain without assistance.
 Climbing the sand dunes of Sossusvlei and walking over rocky terrain in search of rhinos constitute the most strenuous activities on this safari, but other more moderate walks without incline are also offered, which still allow for enjoyment of the dunes (i.e., simply walking through Dead Vlei with a view up to the dunes).
 An important aspect of Namibia is its dry and sandy/dusty conditions, as this is truly a desert environment.
 Travelers are advised to bring adequate eye and head protection, and a bandana can come in handy to keep sand off the face in windy conditions.
 We recommend that all travelers have an adventurous spirit, as they will often enjoy the most exhilarating animal encounters.